Flow (FLOW) Metrics

 How is Flow performing compared to the broader crypto market?

-Over the past 7 days, Flow has gained 4.88%, outperforming the overall crypto market which posted a 2.32% decline.
-This indicates strong performance in FLOW's price action relative to the broader market momentum.
+Over the past 7 days, Flow has declined by 4.90%, underperforming the overall crypto market which posted a 4.97% gain.
+This indicates a temporary lag in FLOW's price action relative to the broader market momentum.

 Trends Market Overview